YoeriNijs/vienna/README.md

 ### Set up dark mode

 Luckily, Vienna comes with dark mode out of the box.
 There are two ways to enable dark mode.
-The easiest way is to set up dark mode in your application config by using the so-called `darkModeEnabled` hook.
+The easiest way is to set up dark mode in your application config by using the so-called `isDarkModeEnabled` hook.
 It is just a method that should return true or false.
 If it returns true, dark mode will be enabled for the whole application.
 For instance:

 `application.ts`